 Many people suffering from depression and anxiety experience negative mental images and memories of events, as well as self-defeating thoughts and worries (from the past or related to the future).
 Research on the imagery rescripting technique suggests that positive mental images can “compete with” negative images, reducing their impact on mood and self-esteem.

 From blob fish to leopard, exercise from the manual.
 Drawings by Fiona Braun.

-Our group recently developed a self-help manual (see link below) for imagery rescripting and examined its feasibility and efficacy in individuals with depression.
-We found that the long version of our manual led to significant improvements in depressive symptoms compared to individuals in a wait-list group at a moderate effect size.
+Our group has developed a self-help manual (see link below) for imagery rescripting and has examined its feasibility and efficacy in individuals with depression.
+We found that the full version of our manual led to significant improvements in depressive symptoms compared to a wait-list group at a moderate effect size.
 There were also significant improvements in self-esteem and quality of life.
-Moreover, the treatment was particularly effective for individuals who had more severe symptoms of depression, who had a greater readiness to change and who expected the intervention to help.
+The treatment was particularly effective for individuals who had more severe symptoms of depression and those who had a greater readiness to change.

 *last authors made equal contributions